-Then I started getting invitations for Trablin 2017 in Iceland.
-Trablin, short for Travel Bloggers and Influencers, is a new convention for influencers.
-I really wanted to get to their first-annual conference.
-Not just because attending influencer conventions is vital for bloggers, Instagrammers, vloggers, et al, but because it was taking place in Iceland!
-I just had one concern.
-Would Iceland pass up Scotland as my favorite country in the world?
+In 2017, I received several invitations for the Trablin summit in Iceland.
+Trablin (short for Travel Bloggers and Influencers) was a new convention for influencers.
+I really wanted to get to their first annual conference, not just because attending these conventions is good for bloggers, Instagrammers, vloggers, et al., but because it was taking place in Iceland!
+At the time, I was honestly concerned that Iceland would pass up Scotland as my favorite country in the world.

 I’m no stranger to large figures for prices around the world.
-In Hungary, I was paying 1,325 for a hamburger, and a delicious eggs & salmon breakfast in Vientiane, Laos was a staggering 35,000!
-Yet it’s the conversion of those numbers that matter.
+In Hungary, I paid 1,325 forints for a hamburger, and a delicious eggs & salmon breakfast in Vientiane, Laos was a staggering 35,000 kip!
+Yet it’s the conversion of those currencies that matters.
 The hamburger in Hungary came out to about $5, while the Laotian breakfast set me back $4.20.

 It wasn’t until that night when I was running to catch my northern lights boat tour and stopped at a Subway to get a fast dinner that I found out just how expensive Iceland was.
 I ordered a foot-long sandwich.
-While it was being made, I went to xe.com to find out how much the 1,499 converted to. $14.25!
+While it was being made, I finally had a chance to check xe.com and find out how much the 1,499 kronor converted to $14.25!
 OMG!
 I quickly realized one thing about Iceland.
-If this was considered one of the cheapest places to eat in the country, within a week I would be broke.
+If this was considered one of the cheapest places to eat in the country, within a week I would be broke!